How to Match Training by Industry & Employee Group

 Having spent a number of years on OSHA’s ‘Ergonomics Team’, which focused on enforcement in long term care facilities and meat processing plants, long term care (LTC) facilities happen to be something of a passion area for me.
 Historically, the long term care industry leads the nation in injury/illness rates, in part due to repetitive physical responsibilities involved with caring for our most vulnerable population.

-The topics include the following (safety topics highlighted):
+The topics include the following (occupational safety topics highlighted):

 - Caring for the Family Experiencing Perinatal Death